Short of points and need to redeem a reward urgently? Discover how you can buy Membership Rewards to boost your points balance.

 How do I buy Membership Reward points?

-As yet, there is still no online facility for purchasing Membership Reward points.
-You can only do this over the phone while redeeming your reward, but it’s usually a short phone call.
-To purchase those points and redeem your reward right now, call Membership Rewards on 1300 363 276.
-Make sure to have your Membership Rewards ready to enter before you make the call.
+To purchase your Membership Rewards points, you can call Membership Rewards on 1300 363 276.
+Make sure to have your Membership Rewards membership number ready to enter before you make the call.

 Terms and conditions to consider when buying Membership Reward points